department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/research-plan.md

 ## Team Roles
 Please list the people who will be serving in each role. **Include the primary phone number for moderator and the emails for moderator, notetaker, and observers.
 If you need Perigean to take notes for you, indicate that next to Notetaker**
-- Moderator:
+- Moderator: Florence McCafferty, florence.mccafferty@agile6.com, (315) 751-2796
-- Research guide writing and task development (usually but not always same as moderator):
+- Research guide writing and task development: Florence McCafferty
-- Participant recruiting & screening:
+- Participant recruiting & screening: Perigean
-- Project point of contact:
+- Project point of contact: Wes Rowe, wesley.rowe@agile6.com
 - Participant(s) for pilot test:
-- Note-takers:
+- Note-takers: Perigean
-- Observers:
+- Observers: Dave Conlon, Wes Rowe, Jill Adams
 **List email addresses for those who should attend and observe the sessions: VA Stakeholders, engineering team members, design team members, any other people who might find this research relevant to their work.** Spread observers across sessions so that there are no more than 5-6 total attendees (moderator, notetaker(s), observer(s)) per session on the VA side